 Folkestone Book Festival

 This year’s Folkestone Book Festival will take place from Friday 15 – Sunday 24 November and will be curated for the first time by Liam Browne and Sean Doran.
-The full programme will be announced in September 2019.

 The futures on all subjects will be the driving force of the new Festival vision.
 All subjects under the sun will be included.